freeipa/freeipa-operator/miscelanea/002-init-container/InitContainer.md

 see: [poc-05-b.yaml](poc-05-b.yaml).

-#### IN PROGRESS Study capabilities, env variables, and other resources for systemd
+#### IN PROGRESS Remove CAP_SYS_ADMIN, CAP_SYS_RESOURCE and privileged: true

+Study how to shrink the permissions of the init-volume-data, by removing CAP_SYS_ADMIN and CAP_SYS_RESOURCE; and remove too privileged: true from the pod.

 - About environment variables see:
   [systemd - Environment variables](https://systemd.io/ENVIRONMENT/).